kaintels/BOHB-template/README.md

 ```

-### 4. stop 조건 설정 How to set stop condition
+### 4. How to set stop condition

-* tune.run의 stop 항목의 t의 값에 따라 멈출 수 있다.
+* It can be stopped according to the value of t in the stop item of tune.run.

-예를 들어
+For example,

 ```
 stop={